Stretching (body piercing): Jewelry for stretched piercings

 There is a large variety of jewelry available for stretched piercings.
 Many jewelry materials can be used in the manufacturing of jewelry for stretched piercings; materials that would ordinarily be too delicate or brittle to be inserted in smaller-gauge piercings are freely used.
 Stone, fossilized materials, wood, bone, horn, amber, bamboo, silicone, and glass are not uncommon in stretched piercings.
 Some of these materials "breathe" better than metals or plastics, preventing the buildup of sebum in the enlarged ear lobe.
 Jewelry, however, is still often made of acrylic or metal.
 There are dangers associated with wearing porous materials such as acrylic, stone, wood, bamboo, horn, bone, or other materials with small or microscopic holes, in a freshly stretched piercing.
 These materials not only have microscopic holes that will trap bacteria and can cause infection, but also cannot be autoclaved or properly sanitized, and are therefore unfit for a fresh stretch or piercing.
 The best materials for a fresh stretch that are not vulnerable to bacteria are implant grade steel, titanium, and glass.
 This is because these materials are non-porous and can withstand the heat and pressure of an autoclave, so that they can be properly sanitized before insertion.

 The typical jewelry worn in a large stretched piercing is a plug, sometimes incorrectly referred to as a "gauge" or "gauges", which refers to the sizing system used in the U.S. It is solid and usually cylindrical, and may be flared out at one or both ends (saddle-shaped), or kept in place by o-rings fastened around the ends.
 A variation on this is the flesh tunnel, which is shaped in the same way, but hollow in the middle.
 Claw-, talon-, and spiral-shaped pieces are also commonplace.
 Ear-weights in varying degrees of size are also worn, commonly made from silver or bronze, though other metals such as copper or brass are occasionally used.
 However, some people are easily irritated by some metals; therefore, care should be taken when metal jewelry is worn.
 Ear cuffs (such as the gold ones utilized in South India provinces) or wrapped bead work (common amongst the Maasai of East Africa) are other options, though are not usually seen in modern Western contexts.

+Techniques

 There are several common methods used to enlarge piercings, of various origins and appropriate for different circumstances.